-Tech’s Midlife Crisis
+Tech Experts Are Pessimistic About Their Industry

 It’s hard to watch an old friend go through a midlife crisis, isn’t it?
 The new girlfriends, younger and wilder.
 The workout regimens and hair treatments.
 Running off to Esalen and talking about mindfulness, doing intense meditation.
-That particularly tragic combination of bravado and self-loathing, hanging on to past glory and seeking new space.
+That particularly tragic combination of bravado and self-loathing, hanging on to past glory, and seeking new space.
 The unquenchable desire to be understood.

 It’s shocking how many of the tropes of middle age have been enacted by the most visible tech titans.
-And now, the companies they built are also showing signs of entering an existential crisis: Despite the ideals that drove their younger selves to excellence, they’ve gone corporate, sold out, moved to the top of the power hierarchy instead of tearing it down.
+And now, the companies they built are also showing signs of entering an existential crisis: Despite the ideals that drove their younger selves to excellence, they’ve gone corporate, sold out, and moved to the top of the power hierarchy instead of tearing it down.

 A new report from Pew on digital technology’s influence on democracy shows just how muddled and dark experts’ views have become.
-The report is based on written comments from almost 1,000 people in or close to the technology industry (including scholars, entrepreneurs, developers, and researchers) to the prompt: “Between now and 2030 how will use of technology by citizens, civil society groups and governments affect core aspects of democracy and democratic representation?”
+The report is based on written comments from almost 1,000 people in or close to the technology industry (including scholars, entrepreneurs, developers, and researchers) in response to the prompt: “Between now and 2030 how will use of technology by citizens, civil society groups and governments affect core aspects of democracy and democratic representation?”

-The topline: a full half of them expect tech will “weaken democracy between now and 2030.”
+The topline: About half of them expect tech will “weaken democracy between now and 2030.”

 “Digital media overwhelm people with a sense of the complexity of the world and undermine trust in institutions, governments and leaders.
 Many people seize simplistic unworkable solutions offered by actual and wannabe tyrants,” wrote Jonathan Grudin, a principal researcher at Microsoft.
 “Add to this the ease of spreading false information and the difficulty of formulating effective regulations for a global system and it is difficult even to envision a positive outcome, much less take steps to realize it.”